Back Pain Specialists

 Acute Pain

-Acute Back pain is described as pain that does not last longer than six months and can come on suddenly.
-Typically this pain is a direct result of an event such as surgery, dental work, or a burn.
-The pain will subside when the underlying cause is removed, typically with time (such as a few hours/days after dental work).
+Acute back pain is described as pain that does not last longer than six months and can come on suddenly.
+Typically this pain is a direct result of an event, such as surgery, dental work, or a burn.
+The pain will subside when the underlying cause is removed, typically with time, usually a few hours or days.

 Chronic Back Pain